StackStorm/st2docs/docs/source/install/index.rst

 Here's an overview of the options:

+* **Vagrant / Virtual Appliance:** Vagrant / OVA is a quick and easy way to try StackStorm.
+  It's already pre-installed, tested and shipped as a virtual image and so saves your time going through time-consuming installation and configuration steps.
+Works best as a testing, pack development or demo system and recommended to get familiar with StackStorm platform.
+  ``vagrant init stackstorm/st2 && vagrant up`` is all you need to get started.
+  See :doc:`Vagrant </install/vagrant>` for more detailed instructions.
 * **One-line Install:** Run our installation script for an opinionated install of all components on a single system.
 This is a our recommended way to get started.
 See the :ref:`Quick Install
   <ref-one-line-install>` section below for details.